 Immortality aside, the episode "Jack and the Gangsters" shows it is still possible to at least overpower him and keep him at bay.
 The episode revolves around a MacGuffin called the Jewel of Neptune, a powerful artifact that even Aku himself is unable to seize due to the powerful elemental spirits guarding it.
-His numerous attempts to steal it have resulted in him getting his ass handed to him, and during the timeframe of the episode, he'd long since given up trying.
+His numerous attempts to steal it have resulted in him getting his ass handed to him (both by the jewel's creator in his first attempt and the elemental spirits in the later ones), and during the timeframe of the episode, he'd long since given up trying.
 Cue Jack infiltrating a group of Aku-friendly mobsters and obtaining the jewel so he can be granted the opportunity to meet Aku face-to-face.

 Dark Is Evil: In addition to being mostly black, his primal form is nothing but a billowing dark mass.

 Do Not Go Gentle: While his usual response to things not going his way is to run, if that's not an option, usually when confronts him in his castle, he won't go without a fight.

 Evil Cannot Comprehend Good: A large reason that his attempt to throw Jack into the future backfired.
 He'd expected a world ruled by him would allow him to crush Jack effortlessly when he arrived.
 He never took into account that a hero arriving and successfully fighting back his forces would trigger Hope Springs Eternal and start giving the oppressed masses someone to rally behind.
 Also shows when he tries to make himself out as the good guy in the stories he tells to children in one episode, one of the prime reasons it doesn't work is he didn't really comprehend what being The Hero actually meant.